 - Specify how to properly clean and sanitize food contact surfaces, and what to do with food contact surfaces that have not been properly cleaned and sanitized

 - Thermometer Use and Calibration

-- Address the method and frequency of thermometer calibration, what is done with thermometers that cannot be calibrated
+- Address the method and frequency of thermometer calibration and what is done with thermometers that cannot be calibrated

 - Provide details of documenting thermometer calibration, including who is verifying and how often the log will be verified

 - Eliminating Bare Hand Contact